 In November 2012, we announced successful top-line results from our pivotal Phase III trial (‑020 Study) evaluating the efficacy, tolerability and safety of pimavanserin in patients with PDP.
-Jeffrey Cummings, M.D., Sc.D., Director of the Cleveland Clinic Lou Ruvo Center for Brain Health, presented detailed results from our ‑020 Study at the 65th American Academy of Neurology Annual Meeting in March 2013.
+Jeffrey Cummings, M.D., Sc.D., Director of the Cleveland Clinic Lou Ruvo Center for Brain Health, presented detailed results from our ‑020 Study at the 65th American Academy of Neurology Annual Meeting in March 2013, and The Lancet published results of this study in November 2013.
 The ‑020 data showed robust and consistent efficacy of pimavanserin across a wide array of study measures and confirmed the positive top-line results we had announced earlier.

 Pimavanserin met the primary endpoint in the Phase III ‑020 Study by demonstrating highly significant antipsychotic efficacy on the 9-item SAPS-PD scale (p=0.001).
+The mean-change in SAPS-PD score represented a 37% improvement for pimavanserin versus 14% for placebo (p<0.001).
 Pimavanserin also met the key secondary endpoint for motoric tolerability as measured using Parts II and III of the Unified Parkinson's Disease Rating Scale, or UPDRS.
 Pimavanserin showed highly significant improvements in all secondary efficacy measures, including the Clinical Global Impression Severity, or CGI-S, scale (p<0.001), the Clinical Global Impression Improvement, or CGI-I, scale (p=0.001), and a CGI-I responder analyses (p=0.002).
 The CGI-I responder results showed that approximately twice as many subjects in the pimavanserin treatment arm, as compared to placebo, were rated as much improved or very much improved at the conclusion of the study.
 Statistically significant benefits were also observed in exploratory measures of nighttime sleep, daytime wakefulness, and caregiver burden.
 In addition, consistent with previous studies, pimavanserin was safe and well tolerated in this Phase III trial.

 Following the successful ‑020 Study, we met with the U.S. Food and Drug Administration (FDA) in April 2013.
 The FDA agreed that the data from our pivotal Phase III ‑020 Study, together with supportive data from other studies with pimavanserin, are sufficient to support the filing of a New Drug Application (NDA) for the treatment of PDP.
 We are focused on completing the remaining elements of our pimavanserin PDP development program that are needed for submission of an NDA.
 These include customary supportive studies, such as drug-drug interaction studies, and CMC development, such as stability testing of registration batches.